 Categories

 The brochure grandly continues: “Tower Walk, a new crescent of seven luxury residences, has been built to commemorate the departure of the Royal Foundation of St Katharine to Regent’s Park in 1826.
 In the style of Nash and overlooking the haven with its many yachts, motor cruisers and historic Thames sailing barges, it offers unique, very spacious and classical living space in this fascinating corner of the City.”

 John Nash on steroids maybe.
 Architects Watkins Gray International’s design is a funky hunky chunky postmodern take on neoclassicism and a strangely successful one at that.
 Tower Walk is bursting with brio from its bulky columns to more Juliet balconies than Verona.
 It has an incredible depth of form and massing.
 A freestanding centrally placed porthole pierced pediment on each of the principal fronts presides over the monumental cornice.
 The stucco is a throwback to domestic Regency; those columns are a nod to warehouse heritage.
-This was a stylistic departure not to be repeated by Watkins Gray International.
-Their World Trade Centre Building and Commodity Quay, both on St Katharine Dock, are more typical of the practice’s output: commercial modernism.
+Tower Walk was a stylistic departure not to be repeated by Watkins Gray International.
+Its World Trade Centre Building and Commodity Quay, both on St Katharine Dock, are more typical of the practice’s output: commercial modernism.

+Categories